Poh-BrainMemLab/BrainMemLab/join.md

 However, interested candidates are encouraged to reach out to Jia-Hou for a discussion on their research interests and potential pathways for funding.
 We’re open to collaborative efforts or joint grants to support postdoctoral research.

 ## Undergraduates and Interns
-Undergraduate students pursuing an honours thesis are welcome to discuss supervision under Jia-Hou. <br><br>
+Undergraduate students pursuing an honours thesis are welcome to discuss supervision under Jia-Hou. <br>

 Additionally, we welcome motivated interns keen on gaining hands-on experience in neuroscience research, particularly in the domains of motivation, learning and memory.